quic/ghe-policy-check/README.md

-# GitHub Enterprise Policy Check

-Coming soon!
+# ghe-policy-check

+A tool to help check and enforce policies on GitHub Enterprise

+**Coming Soon!**